Ofsted (Office for Standards in Education, Children's Services and Skills) are the official body for inspecting schools and childcare businesses.

 What Suffolk County Council do

-The council's Suffolk Families Information Service is able to provide information to people who are looking to extend their services or set up new childcare provision in Suffolk.
+The council's Suffolk Family Information Service is able to provide information to people who are looking to extend their services or set up new childcare provision in Suffolk.
 We offer help and support to childcare providers both before and after they register.
 For more details please contact the Suffolk Family Information Service.

 Childcare Act 2006